Rubus phoenicolasius: Characteristics

 In addition to seed propagation, new plants are formed from the tips of existing canes touching the ground.
-They enjoy moist soil and grow near and within wooded areas.
+They thrive in moist soil and grow near and within wooded areas.

 As a fruit develops, it is surrounded by a protective calyx covered in hairs that exude tiny drops of sticky fluid.
 While the structure resembles those of carnivorous plants, the wineberry plant does not get nutrients from insects caught in the sap: the sticky mucilage contains no digestive enzymes, surrounding tissues cannot absorb nutrients, and there are no protein-storage tissues.
 Also, unlike carnivorous plants, wineberry grows in nutrient-rich soil, so it need not resort to insect proteins as a source of nitrogen.

 The plant's leaves and stems/branches are covered in spines.
 The leaves appear in sets of three, where the two side leaves are small, and the center leaf is large.
 The leaves are green on top, and white on the bottom because of a dense layer of woolly hairs.

 Cultivation and uses

 Wineberries grow in the wild in many parts of the United States, primarily the Appalachian Mountains.
 They are common along the edges of fields and roadsides, and still are used as breeding stock for raspberry cultivars.
 They are edible, with no poisonous look-a-likes in North America.
-Other plants that may be mistaken as wineberries include red raspberry, Salmonberry, black raspberry, and blackberry, all of which are edible.
+Other plants that may be mistaken as wineberries include red raspberry, salmonberry, black raspberry, and blackberry, all of which are edible.
 Sweet and tart with a raspberry-like flavor, wineberries are used similarly to raspberries to make pastries, such as pie or other sweet treats.

 Introduced status

 The wineberry is native to eastern Asia and has been introduced into parts of North America and Europe.
 Wineberries grow vigorously and can form extensive, dense thickets that displace many native species.
 Wineberries can be found in many habitats, such as forest, fields, stream banks, and wetland edges, as well as open woods.
 The first years of growth for wineberries are longer (approximately 32%) than many other black and red raspberries.
 Wineberries are a host to several viruses, such as raspberry yellow spot that can affect native species of raspberry.

 Wineberry vine growth may be controlled variously, such as by biological mechanisms increasing susceptibility to diseases, or mechanical effects by digging, excavating or repeatedly cutting back the plant until it dies.
-Using a systemic herbicide, such as glyphosate, it can be controlled chemically.
 Concentrations mixed to the manufacturers specifications can be applied to the leaves to kill the plants.
 The wineberry is listed as a noxious weed by both Connecticut and New York where its possession and sale are prohibited by law.